C. Paul Estep, 52, of Kingwood, passed away on August 8, 2019 at Preston Memorial Hospital after a brave battle with cancer.

 Morgan funeral home is honored to serve the Estep family.

-To send flowers to C. Paul Estep's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of C. Paul Estep, please visit our floral store.

 The Carter Center